Big-Life-Lab/PHES-ODM-sharing/README.md

 This step uses four columns, `table`, `mode`, `key`, and/or `value`.
 The `table` column specifies the name(s) of the table(s) to which this rule applies.
-The `mode` column specifies the action of a rule the name(s) of the column(s) to be included in the shared data output as specified by this rule.
+To list multiple tables in the `table` column, list each table separated by a ";".
+The `mode` column specifies the action of a rule.
+For `mode = filter` rules, the `key` column lists the name(s) of the column(s) to be included in the shared data output as specified by filtering  rule.
+For `mode = select` rules, the names of the selected columns are specified in the `value` column.
 For rules that select entities, the `filter` and `select` modes will be used.

 #### 3.1.
 Selecting Columns